isacvale/weather-calendar/README.md

 - [+] Page must be response.
 - [+] Weekends should have a slightly diffent background.
 - [+] Change app meta information, title and favicon.
+- [+] User can create a note on a day by clicking it.

 ### To do
 - [] Bug.
 Time shows as null when not selected.
 - [] Delete operations should have a confirmation message.
 - [] Search by city would be improved with autocomplete, allowing fetching weather forecast by city ID, which would remove ambiguity.
-- [] Days should have a "add note" button.